d2s/Documentation/_posts/2018-04-10-UserConfiguration.md

 ## Logging

 - detailed logging on or off
-   	- if detailed logging is on all backup tasks are logged, if off only last date for task is updated in Execute view
+   	- if detailed logging is on all backup tasks are logged, if off only last date for task is updated in Synchronize view

 ## Logging to file